diogolpires/diogolpires.github.io/teaching.md

 title: Teaching
 ---

-* [upcoming]
-  2023/2024 Spring Term -- Game Theory (MSc Degree)\
+* 2023/2024 Spring Term -- Game Theory (MSc in Project Management, Finance and Risk)\
   Lecturer at the Department of Mathematics, City, University of London

-* 2022/2023 Winter Term -- Introduction to Probability and Statistics (BSc Degree)\
+* 2022/2023 Winter Term -- Introduction to Probability and Statistics (BSc in Mathematics and BSc in Computer Science)\
   Teaching Assistance at the Department of Mathematics, City, University of London

-* 2021/2022 Winter Term -- Introduction to Probability and Statistics (Foundations Degree)\
+* 2021/2022 Winter Term -- Introduction to Probability and Statistics (Foundations Degree in Mathematics and Foundations Degree in Computer Science)\
   Teaching Assistance at the Department of Mathematics, City, University of London